Click Here for Our Recommended Antivirus for Your Device

 What is Jiu-jitsu?

-Jiu-jitsu uses the principle of pressure, leverage, angles, knowledge of human analysis, and timing that helps to accomplish the submission of the opponent.
+Jiu-jitsu uses the principle of pressure, leverage, angles, knowledge of human analysis, and timing that helps to accomplish the opponent’s submission.

-Jiu-jitsu is not a mere workout, but often known as a ‘human chess’ that exercises the mind along with the body.
+Jiu-jitsu is not a mere workout but is known as a ‘human chess’ that exercises the mind and the body.

 Jiu-jitsu has several physical benefits.
 It is an amalgamation of explosive and dynamic movements.

-Because a person continuously responds to the opponent’s movements, it helps to enhance muscle tone, to reduce weight, and improves balance.
+Because a person continuously responds to the opponent’s movements, it helps to enhance muscle tone, to reduce weight, and improve balance.

 Speaking about the mental benefits, Jiu-jitsu is a good mental workout.
 It teaches one a new activity that has uncountable movements.

-Since one is constantly planning his next movement, it helps to expand the reasoning skills in a person.
-It helps one to develop the ability to think quickly and responding immediately.
+Since one is constantly planning his next movement, it helps to expand a person’s reasoning skills.
+It helps one to develop the ability to think quickly and respond immediately.
 It also teaches one to be in a calm and controlled position when he is defending himself.

 jiu jitsu